Searching

 Showrooms and large retail floors.
 A single PTZ overhead can cover a big shop floor and zoom into any counter or aisle on demand.

-Places with a security control room.
+Places with a security contrl room.
 This is the big one.
-If you have a guard or team actually watching a monitor live — a factory, a school, a housing society, a hotel — a PTZ becomes a powerful tool in their hands.
+If you have a guard or team actually watching a live monitor , a factory, a school, a housing society, a hotel , a PTZ becomes a powerful tool in their hands.
 They can react in real time: pan toward a commotion, zoom in, follow a person.
 A PTZ is at its best when a human can drive it.

 Remote sites without easy power or cabling.
 For farms, plots, and isolated locations, PTZ cameras are available in solar-powered and 4G SIM versions, so you get movement and zoom even where there's no wiring or broadband.